This unique jacket is high on comfort and breathability but low on features that would enhance its standing as a running-specific layer.

 During the testing process for this review, we found that there were a lot of jackets that you could wear for running.
 So what, we wondered, makes something a running jacket?
 After a few months of wear and tear, we came up with a list of ideal features that are particularly suited to meet the needs of the runner, as opposed to the climber or hiker.
 The Rush has a few of these, though is not one of the highest scorers in this category.

 One of the first things we look for in a running jacket is visibility.
 Having reflective markings helps keep us safe from vehicles, though if you're strictly a trail runner, this may not be as important to you.
 The Rush has reflective markings in the front, along the zipper, but nothing on the back.
 We found that the back was a better place for these markings to warn cars who are coming up behind us.

 This jacket has two front zippered pockets.
 While useful, we would have preferred a chest pocket, where things bounce less, or a media port, like the one found on the Brooks Canopy.
 Though not necessary, those were some of our favorite little details on some of the other contenders.
 Additionally, the Rush does not have a hood, which we think is more comfortable but less versatile.

-At $190, the Cool-Lite Rush is one of the most expensive jackets in this review.
+The Cool-Lite Rush is one of the most expensive jackets in this review.
 We assume that this is due to the luxurious merino wool interior, a material that is often associated with more expensive clothing.
 That being said, this jacket is super comfy and breathable, and we never wanted to take it off.
-If the price is a bit disconcerting, we'd recommend the Canopy for a less expensive $120.

 The Icebreaker Cool-Lite Rush is a uniquely comfortable and breathable layer.
 Though lacking in some of the fancy features of our award-winning items, this jacket could easily suit the needs of any trail runner who cares more about comfort than ounces.